 четверг – Thursday (masculine) пятница – Friday (feminine) суббота – Saturday (feminine) воскресенье – Sunday (neuter)

 To indicate when something took place: on Monday, on Tuesday, etc., you need to say:

 в понедельник во вторник в среду в четверг в пятницу в субботу в воскресенье

 Я уезжаю в пятницу. Встреча состоится в среду.
 I’m leaving on Friday.
 The meeting will take place on Wednesday.

 Seasons in Russian

 There is a stereotype that it is always cold in Russia.
-It is not true because Russia is a vast country and climate differs in different parts of the country.
-There are four distinctive seasons in the most of the country.
-The closer you get to the south the warmer the climate gets.
-There are many resorts in the Southern Russia, especially near the sea shores where climate is mostly sub-tropical.
-This summer, the temperatures are over 40 degrees Celsius or 104 degrees Fahrenheit in the shade in the most of European Russia.
+It is not true because Russia is a vast country, and the climate differs in different parts of the country.
+There are four distinctive seasons in most of the country.
+The closer you get to the south, the warmer the climate gets.
+There are many resorts in Southern Russia, especially near the seashores, where the climate is mostly sub-tropical.
+This summer, the temperatures are over 40 degrees Celsius or 104 degrees Fahrenheit in the shade in most of European Russia.
 Russia uses the Metric system of measurements like many countries of the world.

 What is the best time of the year to visit Russia?
 Is it summer when everything is in bloom?
 Is it winter with its winter festivals and the Russian New Year?
 Let’s learn how to say the words for seasons in Russian.

-Just like in English, Russian seasons are not capitalized unless they are used in the beginning of a sentence.
+Just like in English, Russian seasons are not capitalized unless they are used at the beginning of a sentence.

 зима – winter- zee-MAH